-These soft pumpkin cookies are super easy to make and, of course, we're topping them with a delicious cream cheese frosting!
+These gluten free pumpkin cookies are packed with all the warm flavors of fall and have a soft, chewy texture that is sure to satisfy your cravings.
+They're super easy to make and, of course, we're topping them with a delicious cream cheese frosting!

-That being said... between my easy pumpkin bread, my pumpkin cheesecake, and a few other recipes I mayyy or may not have up my sleeve for later in the month...
+Between my easy pumpkin bread, my pumpkin cheesecake, and my pumpkin pie with condensed milk...
 I think it's safe to say I'm getting my pumpkin fix this season!
-These gluten free and eggless pumpkin cookies are not to be missed, though.
+These extra soft gluten free pumpkin cookies are not to be missed.
 They may seem small and unassuming, but they pack a punch.

 When I say these are soft pumpkin cookies, I mean they are seriously soft.
-We're not using a ton of pumpkin puree, but just enough to both give these cookies some delicious Fall flavor AND keep them nice and soft.
-Just make sure you're using pumpkin puree, and not pumpkin pie mix -- they both come in a can, but the mix will have added spices and flavors, which we don't want here.
-Just 100% pure pumpkin, please!
+We're not using a ton of pumpkin puree, but just enough to both give these cookies some delicious fall flavor AND keep them nice and soft.

 - That cream cheese frosting!
 Trust me, if you've never tried the pumpkin + cream cheese combination, it's really something.

 - This is a naturally eggless pumpkin cookie recipe -- pumpkin makes for a great egg substitute in baking!
 So no need to buy any egg replacer for this one.

 Ingredient Notes & Substitutions